vsquicciarini/madys/README.md

 ```sh
 pip install git+https://github.com/mfouesneau/tap
 ```
-Please make sure you use the command above, as just using `pip install tap` will download **a different**, although eponymous, package.
+Please make sure you use the command above, as just using `pip install tap` will download **a different**, although homonymous, package.
+If not installed on your machine, the `git` command can be installed following [this guide](https://github.com/git-guides/install-git).

 Note that TAP Gaia Query might require the installation of [lxml](https://lxml.de/) (v4.6.3).